KlausBlum/LO-ly-wiki/Introduction.md

 <a href="http://lilypondblog.org/wp-content/uploads/2017/03/OLy-Config-Window-01.gif"><img class="aligncenter size-medium wp-image-4653" src="http://lilypondblog.org/wp-content/uploads/2017/03/OLy-Config-Window-01-300x297.gif" alt="OLy-Config-Window-01" width="300" height="297" /></a>

 Of course, you need to have LilyPond installed on your system.
 In the "LilyPond Executable" field, you need to specify the executable file for LilyPond.
 On startup, OLy has tried to guess its correct (default) location.
-If that didn't work, you already got some error messages.  ;-)
+If that didn't work, you will have to correct it manually.

 For a Windows system, you need to know the program folder (probably <code>C:\Program Files (x86)\LilyPond</code> on 64-bit Windows or <code>C:\Program Files\LilyPond</code> on 32-bit Windows systems).
 In the subfolder <code>\usr\bin\</code> you will find the executable file <code>lilypond.exe</code>.